REFILE-Q+A-Russia, West at odds over plan to rid Syria of chemical arms

 By Louis Charbonneau

-UNITED NATIONS, Sept 24 (Reuters) - Russia and the United States put aside bitter differences over Syria this month to strike a deal to remove President Bashar al-Assad’s chemical arsenal and avert U.S. military action against him.
+UNITED NATIONS, Sept 23 (Reuters) - This month Russia and the United States put aside bitter differences over Syria to strike a deal to remove President Bashar al-Assad’s chemical arsenal and avert U.S. military action against him.

 But efforts to forge a U.N.
 Security Council resolution endorsing that plan have run into difficulties due to disagreements between Russia on one side and the United States, Britain and France on the other, U.N. diplomats say.

-The U.S.-Russia deal came after an Aug.
-21 sarin gas attack near Damascus that Washington says killed more than 1,400 people, many of them children.
+The U.S.-Russian deal came after an Aug.
+21 sarin gas attack near Damascus that Washington says killed over 1,400 people, many of them children.
 Following are questions and answers about the plan to dismantle Syria’s poison gas program.

 WHAT IS THE SIZE OF SYRIA‘S CHEMICAL ARSENAL?